Share this guide:

 This has led to an overall net increase in demand for natural gas in the UK, while a reduction in the global supply has created the perfect storm for unprecedented rises in wholesale costs.

 When reading your energy bills, you’ll see that your gas usage is measured in kWh.
 One therm, which is 100 cubic feet of natural gas, is equal to 29.3 kWh.
-So, 219.46p per therm at wholesale prices works out as around 7.5p per kWh of gas.
+So, 129.6p per therm at wholesale prices works out as around 4.4p per kWh of gas.

 For more information, head over to our guide on average energy costs per kWh.

 The price cap, which was introduced by Ofgem in 2019, sets the maximum price energy suppliers can charge customers.
-It’s currently set at £1,971 per year for the average household, after a record 54% in April.
-It’s expected to rise even further when the price cap is adjusted in October 2022.
+It’s currently set at £3,280 per year for the average dual fuel household, after falling by almost £1,000 when the price cap was adjusted on April 1st, reflecting the recent fall in wholesale gas prices.

 While the price cap is designed to prevent customers from being ripped off by energy suppliers, the level it is set at is determined by a multitude of factors, with wholesale energy costs being the primary driving influence.

 As energy suppliers are buying gas at wholesale prices, domestic energy bills must cover these wholesale costs or else the supplier will be making a loss.
-Therefore, as wholesale gas prices have surged over the last few months, the price cap has been adjusted to cover these increased prices, which is why you have seen such an increase in your bills lately.
+Therefore, as wholesale gas prices have surged over the last two years, the price cap has been adjusted to cover these increased prices.
+This is why you have seen such an increase in your bills, despite the most recent reduction.

-These rising wholesale costs are also one of the main reasons why so many smaller, independent energy suppliers have gone out of business over the last year, with many blaming Ofgem for not raising the price cap soon enough.
+These rising wholesale costs are also one of the main reasons why so many smaller, independent energy suppliers have gone out of business over the last two years, with many blaming Ofgem for not raising the price cap soon enough.

 We are an independent and impartial price comparison website.